Have questions? We're here.

 Expand All

-Stroll along the waterfront of St. Michaels or explore the quaint gift shops and boutiques on the tree-lined Talbot Street.
-Known as the "Heart of the Chesapeake," St. Michaels has a long history as a vibrant shipbuilding and seafood hub.
-As you arrive at the Chesapeake Bay Maritime Museum, once a prominent shipbuilding village, you get a glimpse into the daily life of the 1800s.
-This area allows you to experience the maritime traditions of the past through restored ships and historic buildings.
-Also notable is the 1879 Hooper Strait Lighthouse, a significant historical landmark, offering educational exhibits and sweeping views that deepen your connection to this historical town.
+Known as the "Heart of the Chesapeake," St. Michaels has long been known as a vibrant shipbuilding and seafood hub.
+As your ship docks at the Chesapeake Bay Maritime Museum, once a prominent shipbuilding village, you get a glimpse into the daily life of the 1800s.

 Nauticus and the USS Wisconsin - Complimentary Excursion

-Beaufort and Morehead City, NC, each display unique characteristics that contribute to the vibrant landscape of the Crystal Coast.
-In Beaufort, the town's deep maritime history is palpable among the weathered docks and colonial-era homes where stories of pirate encounters and sea traders thrive.
-Here, the North Carolina Maritime Museum stands out, showcasing artifacts like the Queen Anne's Revenge, Blackbeard's notorious flagship, and detailing the daily life of colonial seafarers.
+Beaufort and Morehead City each display unique characteristics that contribute to the vibrant landscape of the Crystal Coast, also known as North Carolina’s Southern Outer Banks.
+The region’s deep maritime heritage is palpable among the weathered docks and colonial-era homes where stories of pirate encounters and sea traders thrive.

-This port city seamlessly blends historical elegance with contemporary life along the Cape Fear River.
-The city's historic district showcases beautifully maintained homes and brick-lined streets that tell stories of a distinguished past.
+This port city seamlessly blends elegance with contemporary life along the Cape Fear River, showcasing beautifully maintained homes and brick-lined streets that tell stories of a distinguished past in coastal southeastern North Carolina.
 The bustling Riverwalk, lined with shops and cafés, serves as the city's center, offering stunning river views and a welcoming atmosphere.

-After so much exploration, take it easy on the East Coast Inland Passage.
-This iconic waterway serves as a crucial watery roadway for cruisers heading both north and south along the East Coast.
-Experience the gentle sway of the sea and the unfolding beauty along this renowned path, where each mile brings a fresh perspective and a new appreciation for America's coastal landscapes.
+Take it easy during a relaxing day cruising the East Coast Inland Passage.
+This iconic waterway serves as a crucial watery roadway for cruisers heading both north and south along the East Coast, as well as an east-west course skirting the edges of the Gulf of Mexico.
+Experience the gentle sway of the sea and the unfolding beauty along this renowned path, where each mile brings a fresh perspective and a new appreciation for the Southern Atlantic coastline.

 Charleston Shop N' Stroll Shuttle - Complimentary Excursion